 As Vice President of International Operations, Mark Schroeder guides Stratfor's high-level international relationships in government, business and media.
 Mr. Schroeder leads Stratfor's proprietary intelligence collection and source development priorities across seven global regions in support of our multiple lines of business.

-John Minnich analyzes political, economic and security trends in East Asia, with a recent focus on political reform and development in China and Japan, China's energy industry as well as maritime tensions in the South and East China Seas.
+John Minnich analyzes political, economic and security trends in East Asia.
+His areas of focus include political reform and development in China and Japan, China's energy industry, and maritime tensions in the South and East China seas.

-Mr. Minnich graduated from Cornell University and spent two years living in China, during which time he studied history and politics at Sichuan University in Chengdu.
-He is currently pursuing a masters degree in International Relations at the University of Chicago.
+Mr. Minnich graduated from Cornell University and spent two years living in China, where he studied history and politics at Sichuan University in Chengdu.
+He is currently pursuing a master's in international relations at the University of Chicago.
 He is fluent in Mandarin.

-Adriano Bosoni is a Europe analyst at Stratfor, where his work focuses on political, social and economic issues pertaining to the European Union and the eurozone.
+As Stratfor's Senior Europe Analyst, Adriano Bosoni focuses on political, social and economic issues pertaining to the European Union and the eurozone.

 Mr. Bosoni holds a journalism degree from The Universidad del Salvador in Argentina as well as a master's degree in international relations from The Universita di Bologna in Italy.
 He is also a former Fulbright scholar.
 Mr. Bosoni is a native of Argentina, where he worked as a journalist, editor and university professor prior to joining Stratfor.

 Mark Fleming-Williams follows political economies, trade and financial trends around the world for Stratfor.
-He joined the company with more than a decade of experience working in the financial sector in the City of London.
+He joined the company with more than a decade of experience working in London's financial sector.

 Lauren Goodrich is a senior Eurasia analyst and Soviet Union specialist.
 Her key areas of expertise are politics, business, economics and security in the Commonwealth of Independent States.